LT-IntroToAI-SY2526/assignment3-per4-VioletEZA/writeup.md

 1. What are some key programming concepts or techniques that you learned while completing this assignment?

+I learned how to better use functions through this assignment.
+I feel like I also learned more about how they work and can be used.
+I feel slightly more confident in this skill compared to the first assignment.

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.

+There are a series of projection functions that were given to us to put into different functions that discover parts that are missing from the users given information after asking.
+Then there

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?